artemislena/gtrr/USA/Florida/index.md

-## Support and self-help groups and websites
+## Support groups and resources
-- [The Recovery Village](https://www.floridarehab.com/resources/lgbtq/): The Florida-specific sister of the nation wide organization.
+- [The Recovery Village](https://www.floridarehab.com/resources/lgbtq/): The Florida-specific sibling of the nation wide organization.

 Select your city below: